agsb/milliForth-6502/README.md

 ## Bytes?

 Yes, bytes.
-But the code is for a x86 16-bit CPU.
+But those are for a x86 16-bit CPU.

 How minimal could be it for a classic 6502 8-bit CPU ?